If I've applied to Gettysburg before and want to apply as a transfer student, what do I need to do?

 Transfer credits are granted for courses that fit reasonably well into the Gettysburg Curriculum.
 Course credit, but not the grade, transfers to Gettysburg College if the grade earned is a C- or better.
 To read about courses offered at Gettysburg, search the course catalog.
 During your first semester at Gettysburg, you must review your graduation requirements with your advisor or the registrar.
 In order to complete the transfer of course credits, transfer students are required to complete one year of satisfactory work at Gettysburg College.
 You are required to earn all additional credits at Gettysburg College or through a regular College-approved program of off-campus study.

 What advising programs are available to transfer students?

-Each transfer student is assigned a faculty adviser who assists with academic questions, explains College policies, and helps set academic goals.
-Once you choose a major, you may select an adviser in the major area of study.
-In addition to your adviser and Gettysburg's accessible professors, a number of personnel trained to counsel students regarding academic and personal matters are available to you through the academic advising office, college life office, residence life office, counseling services, health center, center for career development, and the intercultural resource center.
+Each transfer student is assigned a faculty advisor who assists with academic questions, explains College policies, and helps set academic goals.
+Once you choose a major, you may select an advisor in the major area of study.
+In addition to your advisor and Gettysburg's accessible professors, a number of personnel trained to counsel students regarding academic and personal matters are available to you through the academic advising office, college life office, residence life office, counseling services, health center, center for career development, and the intercultural resource center.

 What financial assistance is available for transfer students?

 Transfer students with a demonstrated financial need will be considered for financial assistance.
 We ask that you file the Financial Aid PROFILE with the College Scholarship Service (CSS) and the Free Application for Federal Student Aid (FAFSA) with a federal processor by December 1 for spring admission and by April 15 for fall admission.
 Financial Aid for more detailed information.

 Is there a special orientation program for transfer students?